Code-Institute-Submissions/-petracili-MS3/README.md

 ### **All dogs accessible to users who don't want to make an account**

-As someone who doesn't particularly like to sign up to websites that I don't plan on adding to but like to view, I wanted to to contact breeders for buy puppy or breed his bulldog they are have first contact us nd then we will contanat them with breeders.
+As someone who doesn't particularly like to sign up to websites that I don't plan on adding to but like to view, I wanted to to contact breeders for buy puppy or breed his bulldog they are have first contact us and then we will contanat them with breeders.
 I chose such content because of the better privacy of users and growers.

 ### **Users can search for dog and puppy based on either key words**